-Enrol or update

-on behalf of someone else
+Enrol or update on behalf of someone else

 Questions?
-Please turn over for help with this form Step 1 Name of person you are applying on behalf of Please write clearly in capitals using a blue or black pen.
-Their title Their surname or family name Their first names ○ Miss ○ Ms ○ Mx Othe Step 2 Reason you are applying on their behalf Tick the statement that applies.
-The person named above is unable to apply because: of a mental impairment of a physical impairment they are overseas Step 3 Your details Your full name We only collect and use this information to process the application.
-Your contact address Your phone number Your email address Step 4 Authority to apply on behalf of Tick the statement that applies to you.
-Turn over for more information on who can apply on behalf of I am the w or the applicant during power of attorney f ver of attorney for the appl someone.
-C 1 Step 5 I declare that: Sign and return Sign and return this form and a 'Get ready to vote' enrolment form with the person's details of who you are applying on behalf of.
-I have completed and signed a 'Get ready to vote' enrolment form on behalf of the above named person All the information I have provided is true and correct, and I understand that giving false or misleading information is a criminal offence.
-Signature Date [dd/mm/yyyy] Turn over for information on what to do next.
+Pleas se turn over for help with this form 🦰 Step 1 Name of person you are applying on behalf of Their title Their surname Othe Please write clearly in capitals using a blue or black pen.
+Their first names Step 2 Reason you are applying on their behalf Tick the statement that applies. of a ment med above is unable to apply because: tal impairment ical impairment overseas Step 3 Your details Your full name We only collect and use this information to process the application.
+Your contact address Your phone number Your email address Step 4 Authority to apply on behalf of lled to vote in the electorate Tick the statement that applies to you.
+Turn over for more information on who can apply on behalf of someone.
+I am the welfare guardian for the applicant I am appointed under an enduring power of attorney for the applicant I am appointed under a power of attorney for the applicant Step 5 Sign and return eted and signed a 'Get ready to vote' enrolment form Sign and return this form and a 'Get ready to vote' enrolment form with the person's details of who you d a 'Get ready to vote' All the information I have provided is true and correct, and I understand that giving false or misleading information is a are applying on behalf of.
+Turn over for information on Signature Date [dd/mm/yyyy] what to do next. 🖰 , ,